-Below are the top 6 banks I reviewed sorted in market capitalization.
+Below are the Canadian banks by market capitalization.

 They can be categorized in 3 groups if you wish to look at it differently:

 They all compete against each other in Canada and since they still heavily rely on their Canadian business, the size of the players doesn’t really matter to some extent.
-A fee from a customer is still a fee generating profits.
-Their international growth is what can allow them to grow and expend further.
+A fee from a customer is still a fee-generating profits.
+Their international growth is what can allow them to grow and expand further.
+The best Canadian bank stock comes from consistency in growing the top and bottom line together.
+One way to find it, is to have access to the 3, 5 and 10 year revenue growth and dividend growth.
+Since dividend growth is a reflection of the bottom line for profits, it usually is a good indicator.
+In the end, I also look into the Chowder Score to finalize the decision.

 The Favorite Strategy